How To Start A Home Inspection Business – A Comprehensive Guide

-Steps to Start A Home Inspection Business
+5 Steps to Start Your Home Inspection Business

-Get Proper Training and Certifications:
+1. Get Proper Training and Certifications:

 Doing research on your state’s licensing and certification requirements is critical if you want to know how to become a home inspector.
 There is no national standard and every state is different.

 Many home inspector membership organizations will offer their own training courses, certifications, and Standards of Practice.
 Unless you are clear on what is required by your state, you may be making an investment that does not meet your state’s criteria for how to become a home inspector.
+Most states require a home inspector to be licensed and certified.
+Many require taking the National Home Inspector Examination or belonging to a membership organization that meets certain minimum requirements.

-Create A Home Inspection Business Plan
+2. Create A Home Inspection Business Plan

 A business plan is a comprehensive outline of your business vision and purposes.
 It structures or organizes your business when you are starting a home inspector business.
 It contains information such as plans for your business services in detail, target market, financial plan, projected profits, funding sources, etc.

-Get Home Inspector Insurance
+3. Get Home Inspector Insurance

 Even the most experienced home inspector is not immune to making a mistake.
 Mistakes are more likely to happen in your first year of inspecting, so adequate insurance is extremely important.
-Safeguard your home inspection business from going under before it has a chance to take off with risk management.
+Protect your home inspection business from going under before it has a chance to take off with risk management.

 New home inspectors should consider carrying errors and omissions insurance, and general liability insurance to reduce their risk.
 Beginning your home inspection business can be stressful, speaking with a home inspection insurance agency can help you decide what is the best option for you.
 EliteMGA will provide a free quote and breakdown of what insurance is the best fit for your needs.